 Grades of audit (AU) are not counted in the total hours attempted for any semester or as successful completion of the course.
 Students cannot receive federal financial aid for audit courses.

 Independent courses may count toward successful completion of hours attempted if they are completed by the last day of the semester.
-For information about eligibility and payment of federal financial aid for this type of course, please contact the Office of Student Financial Services.
+For information about eligibility and payment of federal financial aid for this type of course, please contact Student Financial Services.

 Leave of Absence